 Would you love to receive one of these vibrant notes in your mailbox?
 I want to make a set for myself next, but need to decide which words to cut on mine.
 Any ideas?
 Leave me a comment!

 Note: The links above are affiliate links, meaning I may earn a small commission if you use them to make a purchase.
 I only promote products that I have personal experience with and that I feel my readers will enjoy.
-Thanks for your support of this blog!

 Want to Check Out More Silhouette Projects?